 I always get chills down my spine when someone asks, “Who are the top journalists?”
-It’s such a loaded question and there is no one right answer.
+It’s such a loaded question, and there is no one correct answer.
 Mainly because “top” can mean volume or how many times a particular journalist writes an article about a topic.
-Or, it can mean impact which is a measure that tracks several data points like engagement, clicks, sentiment and more.
+Or, it can mean impact, a measure that tracks several data points like engagement, clicks, sentiment, and more.
 It can mean hundreds of other things as well.

-Back in 2018, Rational 360 released a report, “Top 50 Journalists Followed by CEOs” that got some really good media coverage from Adweek, The Hill and many others.
+In 2018, Rational 360 released a report, “Top 50 Journalists Followed by CEOs,” with excellent media coverage from Adweek, The Hill, and many others.
 They mapped the social footprint of CEOs that made several high-profile lists:

 - 2017 Fortune 1000 CEOs

 - Business Roundtable Board of Directors,

 - Fast Company 2017 & 2018 Most Innovative Companies

 - Fortune’s 40 Best Financial Services lists

 They provided a list of the top 50 journalists that the CEOs follow on social media.
 I wanted to revisit this list and provide additional analysis.

 The first thing that we did was build an audience of two-point 2.3K self-identified C-Suite executives.
 We intentionally expanded the scope to include not just CEOs but also COOs, CIOs, and CTOs.
 We started with an affinity analysis which measures the percentage of the audience that follows the top journalists, brands, media outlets, and more.